SygniaLabs/BackupKeyManager/README.md

 The second encrpytion was desgined to help users recover encrypted secrets in case they forget their own password.<br />
 The Domain BackupKey is a unique RSA key pair generated during Active Directory domain inception.
 Due to the fact that the BackupKey is permanent per domain, an exposure of this key provides an adversary with the ability to decrypt users' Master keys across the domain, indefinitely.<br />
+As of writing these words, we have not seen any method to replace the domain BackupKey before, not by Microsoft or any other entity.<br />

 The [BackupKeyManager]() is a tool to help organizations enhance their security on a post compromise scenario, where their DPAPI Domain BackupKey was exposed, and they wish to mitigate the risk of further exploitation with this key.
 The process is simply done by generating a new BackupKey and onboard existing users' to backup their Master Keys with the new BackupKey.